leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 The goal for this section will be to allow for both `{x : X | p x}` and `{x ∈ X, p x}` notations.
 In principle there are two ways to do this:
 1. Define a syntax and macro for each way to bind a variable we might think of
-2. Define a syntax cateogry of binders that we could reuse across other binder constructs such as `Σ` or `Π` as well and implement macros for the `{ | }` case
+2. Define a syntax category of binders that we could reuse across other binder constructs such as `Σ` or `Π` as well and implement macros for the `{ | }` case